-An improper or excessive gas supply pressure can lead to an overpressure in detector that can cause the detector to release gas.
+An improper or excessive gas supply pressure can lead to an overpressure in the detector that can cause the safety valve in the detector to release gas.
+In extreme cases, the excessive pressure can cause the gas filters to rupture.
 This can pose a health and safety risk.

 - Observe the gas supply pressure range that is specified for the detector.
-Do not exceed the maximum gas supply pressure. - If the overpressure relief valve is releasing gas as a result of an overpressure in the detector during operation, turn off the detector immediately.
-Remedy the situation as described in the Resolving Gas Supply Overpressure section in this manual.
+Do not exceed the maximum gas supply pressure. - If you use high-pressure gas cylinders as gas supply, double-check the regulator outlet pressure to ensure that it is within the gas supply specifications of the detector.
+This is especially important when attaching the gas bottle for the first time and when changing gas bottles. - If the overpressure relief valve is releasing gas as a result of an overpressure in the detector during operation, turn off the detector immediately.
+Remedy the situation as described in Resolving Gas Supply Overpressure (Page 164).